mss-collect/.github/profile/README.md

   - api (api.facebook, api.overpass, api.outdooractive) implemented as dotnet classlibraries
   - extensions (extensions.logging)  implemented as dotnet classlibraries
   - webcontent for web content building repositories

+The TrailBlog universe is growing and needs some rules.

+Content repository regarding our running activities should use the prefix "trv" like

+- trv.web
+- trv.trackanalyzer

+What about PostingBuilder ?

+- uses trailblog NuGets like Markdown and client
+- should not have content/project specific code => it behaves like a library/product library

+### 3.10.2022 Rule conflict

+Analyze naming:
+- webcontent.scenery
+- trv.web